Biomanufacturing Digital Twin Modeling and Machine Learning Ontology

 Problem Statement

-2) The objectives of this project are to develop a robust online two-photon excitation (TPE) fluorescence optical sensor and knowledge graph and machine learning (KG-ML) algorithm that can enhance iPSC culture monitoring and control to improve critical quality attributes (CQAs), including pluripotency, growth rate, and productivity. -
+3) Our objectives are to develop a robust online two-photon excitation (TPE) fluorescence optical sensor and a multi-scale mechanistic foundation model that can enhance iPSC culture monitoring and control to improve critical quality attributes (CQAs), including pluripotency, growth rate, and productivity. -

 Technology Development.

-To achieve this goal and facilitate large-scale production of iPSCs, three tasks will be
+To achieve this goal and facilitate large-scale production of iPSCs, the key tasks include:

-1) refine the two-photon excitation (TPE) fluorescence optical sensor to measure real-time intracellular redox state of iPSC cell-cultures, i.e., key enzymes NADH/NADPH/FAD for energetic metabolism;
+3) Refine the two-photon excitation (TPE) fluorescence optical sensor to measure real-time intracellular redox state of iPSC cultures, i.e., key enzymes NADH/NADPH/FAD for energetic metabolism.

-3) develop an improved KG-ML framework that can monitor and control iPSCs growth and pluripotency.
-The iPSC experiments will validate the performance of the TPE sensor and predictive power of the KG-ML. - Projected Impacts.
+5) Conduct the iPSC experiments to validate the performance of the TPE sensor and predictive power of the KG-ML. - Projected Impacts.

 The value proposition of this project includes:

-1) expediting the TPE sensor and interpretable KG-ML technology transfer to industry and workforce training programs;
+1) Accelerate the transfer of TPE sensor and interpretable KG-ML technologies to industry and workforce training programs.

-2) accelerating intensified, reliable, automated, and scalable iPSC production in bioreactors; and
+2) Integrate iPSC manufacturing systems and facilitate intensified, reliable, automated, and scalable iPSC production in bioreactors.

-3) supporting Good Manufacturing Practice (GMP) development via QbD and automation.
+3) Support Good Manufacturing Practice (GMP) development via Quality-by-Design (QbD) and automation.

 -